 And a member of the Libyan negotiation team, who had lived in the UK for five years, said, pessimistically, this was just a game of democracy.
 For us, it feels like the endgame of neoliberal democracy.

 Swedish and American delegates discussed with us their concerns that Trump would now seek to renage on the US’s ratification of the Paris climate treaty.
 The Americans hoped ‘the system’ would not let him.

 We’ve seen big anti-establishment movements before – after the 1929 Wall Street crash in the US, for instance, the rise of fascism in 1930s Germany, or during the global recession in the 1980s.

-But, as scientists, we feel that the impact of these historical events on the environment was buffered by the planet’s natural resources to allow continued economic growth such as the exploitation of North Sea oil, rescuing the UK economy.
+But, as scientists, we feel that the impact of these historical events on the environment was buffered by the planet’s natural resources.
+Resources that allowed continued economic growth, such as the exploitation of North Sea oil, rescuing the UK economy.

-That these resources – or at least these resources we could use remotely sustainably – are now all but exhausted.
+That these resources – or at least those we could use even remotely sustainably – are now all but exhausted.

 Americans have elected an anti-sustainability President, unwilling to face up to environmental degradation.
 They have voted for a dream based on a time past – when America was “great”, oil prices were low, and the white working class felt secure.
 Whether the planet has the capacity to support a new round of unsustainable consumption is highly in doubt.

 However, it was brought starkly home to us that the rest of the world feel that Brexit paved the way for Trump’s visit.
 As a Moroccan scientist candidly said to us: “well, you started it.”